Get started with Llama 3.1

 });

-Llama 3.1 is available to use with many AI SDK providers including Groq, Amazon Bedrock, Perplexity, Fireworks, and more.
+Llama 3.1 is available to use with many AI SDK providers including Groq, Amazon Bedrock, Perplexity, Baseten Fireworks, and more.

 AI SDK Core abstracts away the differences between model providers, allowing you to focus on building great applications.
 Prefer to use Amazon Bedrock?
 The unified interface also means that you can easily switch between models by changing just two lines of code.